 - Take advantage of nearby farms for strawberry picking and pumpkin picking

 The possibilities, of course, are endless.
-But as the mother of your group, you have the lead the way on this sort of thing, or it will likely never happen.
+But as the mother of your group, you have to lead the way on this sort of thing, or it will likely never happen.

 A child’s world is only as big and happy as you make it.